Mortimer333/Dito/documentation/ACTIONS/FOR.md

 Thanks to them, we can nest loops as our soul desire and have better readability.

 ### `@min`
-If you want to make sure your for will loop at least some amount of times you can use `@min` special attribute.
+If you want to make sure your `for` will loop at least some amount of times you can use `@min` conjoined action.
-It will make sure that `@for` action will iterate at until it reaches the minimum or and of the iterable (whichever is higher).
+It will make sure that `@for` action will iterate until defined minimum or end of the iterable is reached (whichever is higher).
 ```html
 <p @for="['1', '2']" @min="3">{{ $key }} : {{ $value }}</p>